plone/training/gatsby/howitworks.rst

 1) Fetch data
 -------------
-You can configure Gatsby to fetch data from different sources like local files (csv, json, ecc), Markdown files or some remote api/cms.
+You can configure Gatsby to fetch data from different sources like headless CMSs, SaaS services, APIs, databases, your file system and more.

 This is done with `source plugins`.
-Community created `several plugins <https://www.gatsbyjs.org/plugins/>`_ that can fetch data from various sources.
+The active Gatsby community has `several plugins <https://www.gatsbyjs.org/plugins/>`_ that can fetch data from various sources.

 2) Build
 --------